apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.core.connection.ack.wait.timeout</code></td>
-  <td>60s</td>
+  <td>60</td>
   <td>
-    How long for the connection to wait for ack to occur before timing out and giving up.
+    Number of seconds for the connection to wait for ack to occur before timing out and giving up.
 To avoid unwilling timeout caused by long pause like GC, you can set larger value.
   </td>
 </tr>
 <tr>
   <td><code>spark.core.connection.auth.wait.timeout</code></td>
-  <td>30s</td>
+  <td>30</td>
   <td>
-    How long for the connection for authentication to occur before timing out and giving up.
+    Number of seconds for the connection to wait for authentication to occur before timing out and giving up.
   </td>
 </tr>
 <tr>